 Adjunct Instructor; Adjunct Assistant Professor; Adjunct Associate Professor; Adjunct Professor: These titles are used to appoint outstanding persons who have a primary employment responsibility outside the university or in a different department in the university and who bring some specific professional expertise to the academic program.
-Adjunct appointments are for a limited term and are typically unfunded.
+These positions are typically unfunded.

-Affiliate Instructor; Affiliate Assistant Professor; Affiliate Associate Professor; Affiliate Professor: These titles are used to appoint outstanding persons who have a primary employment responsibility outside the university and who bring some specific professional expertise to the academic program.
+Affiliate Instructor; Affiliate Assistant Professor; Affiliate Associate Professor; Affiliate Professor: These titles are used in the to appoint outstanding persons who have a primary employment responsibility outside the university and who bring some specific professional expertise to the academic program.
 Affiliate appointments are for a limited term and are typically unfunded.